-In 2018, discharge in the MCR was near average for the majority of the year.
-Reservoir elevation in ALR was above average throughout the year in 2018.
-Discharge in the MCR and reservoir elevation are affected by operations at Revelstoke Dam but also are highly dependent on inter-annual variation in weather.
+In 2019, discharge in the MCR was lower than average for the majority of the year, but within the range of values observed previously between 2001 and 2018.
+Reservoir elevation in ALR in 2019 was above average for parts of the year, including during fall sampling, and near average for other parts of the year.
+Mean water temperature was 1°C to 2°C lower than average during spring in 2019, but near average during summer and fall.
+Discharge and water temperature in the MCR and reservoir elevation in ALR are affected by operations at Revelstoke Dam but also are highly dependent on inter-annual variation in weather.
 Both natural inter-annual variability and the flow regime change have the potential to influence fish populations in the MCR.